Genuine Temporary Entrant (GTE) Criteria for Student Visas

 Decision makers will assess whether the selected course is relevant and appropriate to the applicant’s current education and employment background.
 They will also look into the prospects of a future career and employment in that field.

 Decision makers will consider other evidence in support of why that particular course was chosen.
-Such as, the need to change careers or if the course is a hobby or interest that will provide a tangible benefit to the applicant.
-Studies of hobbies or interests must improve an applicant’s employment prospects in their home country.
+This may be the applicant’s need to change careers or the fact that the course is related to a hobby or interest that will provide a tangible benefit to the applicant.
+Student Visas relating to study in pursuit of a hobby or interest must also improve an applicant’s employment prospects in their home country.

 The applicant’s immigration history